ipeterov/convenient-rpc/README.md

         # Do stuff with the structure our function returned
         print(result)

-Note that it accepts not functions themselfves, but function descriptions (which are just mapping objects with special keys) and returns only json-serializable results.
+Note that it accepts not functions themselves, but function descriptions (which are just mapping objects with special keys) and returns only json-serializable results.
 In the future, it will probably use `marshal` module and will be able to operate exactly like `map` function (accept function objects and return any objects).

 That this is an early alpha version, so stuff may brake / change quicky!